cash stack icon

 However, if you have interest paid into a nominated account each month, such as your current account, you won’t earn interest on this sum.
 As a result, you would earn less interest than if the savings provider paid interest yearly.

-When looking at monthly interest savings accounts, you may notice that the gross rate is slightly lower than the annual equivalent rate (AER).
+When looking at monthly interest savings accounts, you may notice that the gross rate is slightly lower than the AER.
 This is because the AER assumes that interest is compounded (paid back into the savings account), whereas the gross interest rate does not.

 The AER helps you to compare accounts that pay interest in different ways on a like-for-like basis.